psychemedia/sin-eater-resources/resources/HWLCS_howell_cambrian_superstitions.md

 whose death they intimate will be buried, and disappear; they vary in brilliancy and size, according to the person whose doom it is to leave the world; thus an infant's would not be larger than that of a
-' candle, whilst a child's <' of the larger growth'' is of a proportionate size; the colour is said to be a sulphureous blue,]: and when any one observes their approach, if they do not move aside they >Hrili be struck down by their force, as Twas informed. by a
+' candle, whilst a child's <' of the larger growth is of a proportionate size; the colour is said to be a sulphureous blue,]: and when any one observes their approach, if they do not move aside they >Hrili be struck down by their force, as Twas informed. by a